-The park is also home to one of the highest concentrated areas of Aboriginal rock art in the world.
-Nourlangie Rock and Ubirr Rock are probably the two most spectacular art sites retaining art dating back a possible 50,000 years.
+The Park is also home to one of the highest concentrated areas of rock art in the world.
+Nourlangie Rock and Ubirr Rock are the two most well known rock art sites with art dating back a possible 50,000 years.
 Nearby lookouts also provide some great panoramic views across the floodplains and escarpment country.

 A 1 kilometre walk through lush rain forest to a crystal clear deep pool surrounded by majestic cliffs.
 (4 wheel drive access only).
 For more information about Jim Jim Falls click here.

 Access the gorge via shuttle boat to discover the sandy white beach and clear pool surrounded by dense forest.
 (4 wheel drive access only).
 For more information about Jim Jim Falls click here.

 Excellent Aboriginal rock art galleries; climb the rock and view the surrounding wetland and stone country.
 For more information about Ubirr click here.

-Head over to our tours page to book a Kakadu National Park tour today
+Head over to our tours page to book a Kakadu National Park tour today.